 McIlroy’s 2019 schedule could see him lose European Tour membership

-Rory McIlroy has revealed that he may not fulfil the requirements for European Tour membership next season, a decision which would rule him out of being a Ryder Cup captain or vice-captain.
+Rory McIlroy has revealed that he may not fulfil the requirements for European Tour membership next season, even though it could cost him the chance to be Ryder Cup captain.

-McIlroy needs to play four European Tour tournaments outside the majors and World Golf Championship events, but currently only has two on his schedule.
+McIlroy needs to play four European Tour tournaments outside the majors and World Golf Championship events, but currently only has two on his schedule and could even miss the Irish Open, an event he has hosted for the last four years.

 Players must be a member of the European Tour to be eligible to play in the Ryder Cup and, under new regulations introduced in January 2017, “players cannot be a European Ryder Cup captain or a vice-captain if they decline membership of the European Tour or fail to fulfil their minimum event obligation in any season, from 2018 onwards.”